mibur1/psy111/book/introduction/5_Scientific_Comp/2_pandas.md

 ## DataFrames

-DataFrames are the core data structure in the Pandas library.
-They are ideal for working with tabular data, making it easy to manipulate, filter, and analyze datasets.
+A `DataFrame` is the core data structure in the Pandas library.
+It is ideal for working with tabular data, making it easy to manipulate, filter, and analyse data sets.
 We can create and print a simple example as follows:

 ```{code-cell}
 my_df = pd.DataFrame({'A': ['A0', 'A1', 'A2', 'A3'],